0x41696f/Hyprland-Config-Wallpaper/README.md

 Hyprland Wallpaper Collection

-A curated collection of high-quality wallpapers optimized for Hyprland window manager.
+A curated collection of high-quality wallpapers optimized for my Hyprland configs.
 Perfect for creating stunning desktop environments with dynamic workspaces and smooth animations.

 🎨 Collection Overview

 This repository contains carefully selected wallpapers organized by style and theme, specifically chosen to complement Hyprland's modern compositing capabilities and vibrant aesthetic.